drew990/drew990.github.io/README.md

 # Code Refactor Starter Code

-Module 1 challenge is to look at Horiseon code and refactor it to be optimize and fix a few mistakes that were made in the code.
+The Module 1 challenge is to look at the Horiseon code, refactor it to be optimized, and fix a few mistakes that were made in the code.

 ### Live URL